TERREMEMBER/znbase/docs/content/latest/develop/ecosystem-integrations/spring.md

 ### Sample Spring Boot Project for Reactive

-A sample Spring boot project is available at https://github.com/yugabyte/spring-reactive-ycql-client.
+A sample Spring boot project is available at https://github.com/ZNbase/spring-reactive-ycql-client.
 The following steps show how to incrementally build a Spring boot application using Spring Data Cassandra and YCQL.

 #### Use Spring Initializer

 1. Navigate to [https://start.spring.io](https://start.spring.io/) to creating a new Spring boot project and select the following dependencies for implementing the Spring boot application:
    - Spring Boot Data Cassandra Reactive
    - Java 8
-2. Update the Maven dependencies to use Yugabyte Java driver for YCQL, as follows:
+2. Update the Maven dependencies to use ZNbase Java driver for YCQL, as follows:

 ```xml
 <dependency>